 Although my love for baskets has covered the last three decades, I was not actually "hands on" involved until the summer of 1991 when I was introduced to basket weaving.
 At the time, our family lived and worked at a Christian camp in northern Wisconsin, and a lady from Milwaukee was attending a week-long family camp.
 She was an avid basket maker, and so she offered a class out on the deck of the dining hall.
 Being on a tight budget with a family of seven, I did not even have the $10 material fee needed to take the class.
 But a good friend paid my fee, and we spent a beautiful afternoon weaving our first baskets.
 I was immediately hooked!
 Up to that point in life, I had enjoyed many other types of crafts, but now, basket weaving quickly moved into first place.

-“Since that memorable summer afternoon 22+ years ago, I have woven over 6000 baskets, taught hundreds of classes, and designed a countless number of patterns.”
+“Since that memorable summer afternoon 30+ years ago, we have woven over 15,000 baskets, taught hundreds of classes, and designed a countless number of patterns.”